cbuchanan919/codewars/README.md

 # codewars
 My code from the codewars challenge site.
-Each file / entry is one challenge, and is therefore fairly short.
-A lot the content of each challenge will be the instructions & testing used.
+There are multiple challenges in the example file.
+A lot of the content for each challenge will be the instructions & testing used.